bigskysoftware/htmx/www/essays/splitting-your-apis.md

  it, so let's get a bit expansive in our thinking.

 Note that core problems with the application API are rapid change and page (or resource) specific tuning.
-It turns out that we have a very good technology for dealing with this: [hypermedia](https://en.wikipedia.org/wiki/Hypermedia)!
+It turns out that we have a very good technology for dealing with *exactly* this problem: [Hypermedia](https://en.wikipedia.org/wiki/Hypermedia)!

 Hypermedia, by way of HATEOAS, makes API churn [much less of a problem](https://intercoolerjs.org/2016/02/17/api-churn-vs-security.html).
 When you change the shape of your hypermedia API that's fine: the new API is simply reflected in the new HTML returned by the server.
 You can add and modify end points